Hatboro-Horsham Hatters Baseball

 HATBORO-HORSHAM BASEBALL TRYOUT INFORMATION

 Making cuts is the most difficult part of being a coach.
-We have more than 60 players interested in coming out for the HH Baseball Program this year.
 I take pride in the interest that we have in our baseball community.
 However, it is a fact that we can't keep everyone.
 Too many players making the teams creates issues because of a lack of playing time.

 In order to try out for any team, you must have a physical completed and turned into the trainer, Stephan Lipinski.
 You can pick this form up from the Athletic Office or the Trainer's Room, or you can download it from the link below.
 You also must have the Impact testing completed during the times offered at the link below.

-As of March 5th, all JV & Varsity Players must attend every tryout, practice and game.
-As of March 12th, all freshmen must attend every tryout, practice and game.
+As of the first official tryout date in March, all Freshmen, JV & Varsity Players must attend every tryout, practice and game.
 Unfortunately, the weather in the spring is unpredictable and at times we are forced to change our scheduled practice and/or game times at the last minute.
 Sometimes we are forced to workout at night.
 Players are expected to be flexible and able to attend all tryouts, practices and games regardless of changes in time.
 Work schedules, vacations, doctor's appointments etc. must be scheduled around the high school baseball season.
 The JV & Varsity teams will also practice on Saturday mornings during the season.

 In addition, anyone who pitches for the HH High School program is not to pitch for any other team AT ALL until their high school season is over.
 This is for the safety of the players and in the best interest of the team.
 If you wish to do a strength maintenance program while we are in season, I'm okay with that.